William Crassus

-William Crassus exchanged with the Wellands family his inherited lands in Chipping Sodbury for land in Kilkenny, Ireland at Courtstown near Tullerone, where he built the Grace Courtstown Castle.
-He was linked to the 'old English' families representative of the King and the Ormond/Butler family.
+William Crassus exchanged with the Wellands family his inherited lands in Chipping Sodbury for land in modern day County Kilkenny, Ireland, at Courtstown near Tullaroan, where he built the Grace Courtstown Castle.

-The family with whom the exchange of land took place were the Welland's who moved to Chipping Sodbury Gloucestershire as part of the exchange.

-The Kilkenny Tullerone Courtstown castle he built near Freshford on the river that runs through the farming lands 10 miles from Kilkenny.
-This castle was raised to the ground by the Geraldines (FitzGeralds) as the Le Gros/Grace family took the English side with the Butler's against Fitzgerald and Earl of Desmond in the Geraldine rebellion wars 1579 in Kilkenny and wider Munster region in Ireland.
+During the sixteenth century, this castle was raised to the ground by the Geraldines (FitzGeralds) as the Le Gros/Grace family took the English side with the Butler's against Fitzgerald and Earl of Desmond in the Geraldine rebellion wars 1579.

-The limited remains of the castle include an outline of foundation line in blue stone in a farm field where it stood in Tullaroan Courtstown kilkenny.
+The limited remains of the castle include an outline of foundation line in blue stone in a farm field.
 There is a plaque erected at the site of the castle marking the land of the castle which is owned by the farmer Mrs Holmes.
-The castle was built by primogenisis to the Grace family in Kilkenny -William Le Gros Crassus aka Grace son of Stephen II (Etienne) above.who inherited the manor of chipping Sodbury Gloucestershire from his uncle William Le Gros.
-Duke of Aumale.
-He followed William Marshal the Earl of Pembroke to Kilkenny Ireland.
-He was made Sheriff of Tipperary.